Under My Skin

 Acorn Flour From Kea Island

 Although the main products of Kea suffered some changes along time, the island has kept its age-old traditions.
 During the last period of the Turkish rule, until the beginning of the 20th century, the main product of this island were the acorns.
 In fact, their exportation developed the island’s economy, since they were used as raw material in the tanneries of those times.
 Today acorn processing activities have led to new hope and a shift in thinking that empowers farm families to save a natural resource and create sustainable income from the ancient Oak forest on Kea Island.
 These activities evolved into a vital and sustainable source of income for the island’s farm families, while acorn based products consist the base of the local cusine.

-Mix approximately 1 tsp of the powder with water or other base of your preference (i.e. gel, serum, cream) to create a smooth paste with velvety texture.
 Apply on the entire face and neck, avoiding the eye area.
 Leave on for 10-15 min.
-Rinse with warm water.
+Rinse with cool water.
+Use 2-3 times a week.
 For external use only.